-- > the actuarial reporting teams in each of our two business divisions - these teams carry out most of the actuarial calculations - the Group valuation and reporting team which reviews, oversees and consolidates the results - the actuarial development team which develops the actuarial models, processes and mechanisms behind the actuarial calculations.

-the IFRS17 team which is developing reporting capability for 2023.
+- > The actuarial reporting teams in each of our two business divisions - these teams carry out most of the actuarial calculations. - > The Group valuation and reporting team which reviews, oversees and consolidates the results. - > The actuarial development team which develops the actuarial models, processes and mechanisms behind the actuarial calculations. - > The IFRS17 team which were developing reporting capability for 2023.